adaltas/ece-versioning-2022/content/index.md

 Format: `MAJOR.MINOR.PATCH-LABEL`

-`MAJOR` - version when you make incompatible API changes, `MINOR` - version when you add functionality in a backwards compatible manner, and `PATCH` - version when you make backwards compatible bug fixes.
+- `MAJOR` - version when you make incompatible API changes
+- `MINOR` - version when you add functionality in a backwards compatible manner
+- `PATCH` - version when you make backwards compatible bug fixes
-`LABEL` - for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
+- `LABEL` - for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format

 Examples:

 ```
 2.3.1
 1.0.0-alpha
-1.3.0-beta
+1.0.0-beta
 ```

 [Read more about SemVer](https://semver.org/)

+## Why SCM?

+- How to share the work?
+- How to keep track of changes and its authors?

 ## History